Debbiepimpo/furlong-helpdesk/README.md

 ## User stories

-1. **As a Customer, I want to have a control of Professional Services hours bought.** Done, the entire website is focus on the management of this user needs.
+1. **"As a Customer, I want to have a control of Professional Services hours bought."** Done, the entire website is focus on the management of this user needs.
-2. **I would like to request training hours when I can, even out office ours** With the hours available you can request hours at anytime filling the form for that.
+2. **"I would like to request training hours when I can, even out of office hours."** With the hours available you can request hours at anytime filling the form for that.
-3. **I want to have full control of my spend of hours and how many I haven't use yet** On your profile you can check that easily.
+3. **"I want to have full control of my spend of hours and how many I haven't use yet."** On your profile you can check that easily.
-4. **How I can check my hours requested and the days I booked them if I forgot?** Easy, you can go to Hours, and see them into the calendar.
+4. **"How I can check my hours requested and the days I booked them if I forgot it?"** Easy, you can go to Hours, and see them into the calendar.

 ## Features